 - Travel from your location to Anchorage and back is your own financial responsibility.

 - We recommend planning to leave Anchorage after six pm on Monday, June 27th.

 - Car rental is not recommended or required, however you may wish to rent a car especially if you are wanting to explore on your own once we reach Wasilla & if you extend your stay.
 Should you rent a car and be driving it to camp, please note that you are NOT required to be a driver to our camp events.
 We have transportation provided to our campers.
 Should you wish to be a volunteer driver, contact us.
 All expenses are your own responsibility, however.

 **There are many things to see and places to explore… if you would like to explore on your own we suggest staying a few days after summer camp concludes.

-- Dream a Dream Dog Farm: We will take care of making your reservations for you!
+- Dream a Dream Homestead: We will take care of making your reservations for you!
 No need for you to contact Vern Halter.
 We do that for everyone in one camp reservation.
-You will pay the Dream a Dream Dog Farm for your stay at the rate of about $55 per night.
+You will pay the Dream a Dream for your stay at the rate of about $55 per night.
 We will be staying 4 nights at this location.